 Additionally, this allows you to quickly view the KPIs each team is responsible for separately and make changes to their processes to improve them without throwing a wrench into another team’s process.

-You may be feeling hesitant to build your own campaign and publish it — but don’t doubt yourself!
+You may be hesitant to build your own campaign and publish it — but don’t doubt yourself!
 Having an imperfect campaign that is actually running and getting results is better than waiting around until you develop a perfect campaign.
-There is no such thing as a perfect campaign.
+In fact, there is no such thing as a perfect campaign.
 Even if there were, you wouldn’t know that the campaign was perfect before launching it.
 Running actual contacts through your campaign is the only way to gather data and feedback you can use to make it better, so the most important thing is to get your campaign out there fast so you can start optimizing it.

 One of the best things about Campaign Builder is how flexible it is.
 There will always be multiple ways you can build what you need, and there’s not always a clear cut answer as to which way is best.
 Sometimes it just depends on your preferences.

 When we originally built this, we started with two triggers at the top of the map.
 One was the step one form, and the other was the step two form.
-When step two was triggered, first the “Step 1” tag was removed and then the “Modern Ontrapreneur Applicant” tag was applied.
+When step two was triggered, first the “Step 1” tag was removed and then the “Award Applicant” tag was applied.
 This worked fine and did everything we needed.

 However, we ended up changing the map to have only one trigger, step one.
 We turned the step two form into a goal.
 After contacts fill out step one, the tag is applied, then contacts remain on a wait element until step two is filled out.
-From there the tags are changed when the application is completed, and then applicants receive an email from us.
+The tags are changed when the application is completed, and then applicants receive an email from us.
 This gives us some additional reporting options because it lets us see the conversion rate from step one to step two.
 This is also a good way to build it; the difference was just a matter of preference.

 One of the cool things about Campaign Builder is that it makes segmentation a breeze.
 Contacts’ next steps can be decided based on where they are on the map and how they interact with it.
 However, it’s important to remember that maps aren’t the only way to control each contact’s experience.
 You should still make the most of tags and custom fields to divide your contacts into segments for messaging and reporting.
 Tags and fields also come in handy when used to move contacts around the map with conditions, as well as for limiting when goals and triggers are achieved.